 How Employee Carpool Permits Work

 Employees who want to form a carpool should identify the primary permit holder who will maintain the carpool permit.
 Carpool permits are simply converted from the primary employee’s existing permit, using the same lot the primary employee is already assigned to.
-Carpool members cannot maintain another parking permit while assigned to a carpool, though U-PASS and vanpool are allowed.
+Carpool members cannot maintain another parking permit while assigned to a carpool, though standard rate U-PASS and vanpool are allowed.

 Due to the introduction of virtual permits and License Plate Recognition, the primary permit holder and their carpool members will be issued a single shared virtual permit.
 All carpool member license plates must be added to the permit.
 All vehicles that will be rotated or driven to campus should be added to the permit.
 The carpool arrangement allows only one vehicle to park during the day in the assigned carpool lot.
 For gated lots, only the primary permit holder’s access card will work in the assigned lot.